eltonjhony/UdacityMoviesApp/README.md

 # UdacityMoviesApp

-* Replace API_KEY and YOUTUBE_KEY with your personal Key in build.gradle to be able to use the app.
+* Define ApiToken and YoutubeToken as gradle.properties to use this app